hanjinliu/vtree/README.md

 # vtree
-Virtual tree model for file tree management.
+Virtual tree model for file tree management in parallel.